rvanmazijk/rvanmazijk.github.io/_posts/2019-07-08-circular-data.md

 layout: single
 ---

-For the first proper blog-post on this blog, I thought I’d share a recent statistical problem I’ve had as part of my Masters work.
+For my first long-form blogpost, I thought I’d share a recent statistical problem I’ve had as part of my Masters work.

 One of my chapters is about comparing patterns of growth and flowering